w3c/did-wg/faqs/2021-formal-objections/index.md

 ### What are the points of contention?

-#### Standardizing "Truly" Decentralized Methods
+#### Standardizing "Usefully Decentralized Methods"

-There seems to be general agreement among the objectors and DID Working Group that a good future state would be to have a handful of "truly decentralized methods" that are standardized and broadly adopted.
-The challenge is that there is no concrete proposal among the objectors or the DID Working Group that would achieve standardizing a set of "ideal" DID Methods in the near term, because there is no agreement on what "truly decentralized" means.
+There seems to be general agreement among the objectors and DID Working Group that a good future state would be to have a handful of "usefully decentralized methods" that are standardized and broadly adopted.
+The challenge is that there is no concrete proposal among the objectors or the DID Working Group that would achieve standardizing a set of "usefully decentralized DID Methods" in the near term, because there is no agreement on what "usefully decentralized" means.
 This challenge was one of the reasons why standardizing DID Methods was explicitly out of scope for the first iteration of the DID Working Group.
 At least one of the objectors believes that to have been a mistake, but will have to concretely articulate how whatever alternate path they propose will lead to a better or more guaranteed outcome.

-The definition of "truly decentralized methods" was a topic of discussion for much of the DID Working Group's lifetime, and the discussion produced the DID Rubric which lists over 36 different types of decentralization that one might consider when selecting a DID Method.
+The definition of what "decentralized enough" meant was a topic of discussion for much of the DID Working Group's lifetime, and the discussion produced the DID Rubric which lists over 36 different types of decentralization that one might consider when selecting a DID Method.
 The WG asks that the objectors be concrete in defining which types of decentralization matter to them in a way that will result in consensus for the DID Working Group re-chartering process.

 #### Usefulness of DID Core, by Itself, as a global standard

-At least one of the objectors believes that the DID Core specification by itself is not useful enough to publish as a global standard because it does not standardize at least a few "truly decentralized methods".
+At least one of the objectors believes that the DID Core specification by itself is not useful enough to publish as a global standard because it does not standardize at least a few "usefully decentralized methods".
 The DID Working Group believes that DID Core by itself is useful as a global standard today because it enables software libraries to be written that conform to the DID Document data model (rotatable/revokable public key expression and service descriptions) as well as the interface for resolving a DID Document using a DID Document Resolver.
 This is the sort of interoperability that the DID Working Group targeted and what the test suite demonstrates today.
 Standardizing the interfaces that the DID Document provides is useful in and of itself.
-Further standardization of "truly decentralized methods" will also be useful for instructing implementers on how to interact with the ecosystem, but that must be done with great care to ensure that we do not prevent other decentralized methods.
+Further standardization of "usefully decentralized methods" will also be helpful when instructing implementers on how to interact with the ecosystem, but that must be done with great care to ensure that we do not prevent other decentralized methods.
 It's not that we don't have options; it's that consensus around those